 - Seal leaks in pipes and around sinks.

-- Reduce clutter such as newspapers and boxes that Palmetto Bugs may hide in.
+- Reduce clutter, such as newspapers and boxes in which Palmetto Bugs may hide.

 - Seal cracks and crevices in cabinets, closets, and other travel routes for Palmetto Bugs.

 - Have annual or bi-annual professional pest control appraisals of your property.